17-year-old outfielder Lázaro Montes headlines list of Mariners’ international signings

 Instead of spreading their international bonus pool (dollars allotted for signing bonuses) over a large quantity of players, the Mariners used the bulk of their $5,179,700 available on a handful of players from Latin American countries, who were eligible to be signed as non-drafted free agents.

-Frankie Thon, the Mariners' director of international scouting, announced the signing of three players on Tuesday afternoon while Baseball American is reporting that Seattle has agreements with three other players that have yet to be finalized and announced.
+Frankie Thon, the Mariners’ director of international scouting, announced the signing of three players on Tuesday afternoon, Jan.
+18, while Baseball American is reporting that Seattle has agreements with three other players that have yet to be finalized and announced.

 Headlining the list of signees is 17-year-old outfielder Lázaro Montes out of Cuba, who will reportedly receive a $2.5 million signing bonus per MLB.com.
 The organization does not release contract terms.